peanut-labs/publisher-cordova-plugin/README.md

 #Integration

-Check out <a href="http://peanut-labs.github.io/publisher-doc/" target="_blank">our integration guide</a> for step by step instructions on getting up and running with our Reward Center within your Android application.
+Check out <a href="http://peanut-labs.github.io/publisher-doc/" target="_blank">our integration guide</a> for step by step instructions on getting up and running with our Reward Center within your application.

 #Cordova Usage